-In order to further develop and harmonise nuclear emergency preparedness internationally at a sufficiently high level, representatives of the BMU and experts working on behalf of the BMU participate for Germany in the relevant bodies of the OECD/NEA, IAEA and EU as well as in the Working Group Emergencies (WGE), the Heads of European Radiation Control Authorities (HERCA) of the European association of regulators in the field of radiation protection.
+In order to further develop and harmonise nuclear emergency preparedness internationally at a sufficiently high level, staff of BMUV and experts working on behalf of BMUV participate for Germany in the relevant bodies of e.g. the OECD/NEA, IAEA and EU as well as in the Working Group Emergencies (WGE), the Heads of European Radiation Control Authorities (HERCA) of the European association of regulators in the field of radiation protection.